framilano/BlackOps3ServerInstaller/README.md

 # BlackOps3ServerInstaller

-Simplifying BO3 server installation for both vanilla versions and unofficial clients. \
+Simplifying BO3 server installation for both vanilla BO3 and unofficial clients (like BOIII). \
 **No copyrighted files are distributed using these scripts.** \
 \
 This repository merges configurations and scripts from these projects:\